2018 ACC men's basketball tournament: First round

 Three games were played in the first round.
 In all three, the higher seed advanced.

 In the first game, the 12-seed Boston College Eagles took on the 13-seed Georgia Tech Yellow Jackets.
-Boston College got out to ten point lead at half time.
-They opened the second half on a 15-5 run, bring their lead to 20 with under 14 minutes to play.
-A late flurry of scoring by Georgia Tech reduced the Eagles lead to 6 with only 45 seconds remaining, but BC hit four free throws at the end of the game, ending the chance of a Yellow Jacket comeback.
+Boston College got out to a ten-point lead at halftime.
+They opened the second half on a 15–5 run, bringing their lead to 20 with under 14 minutes to play.
+A late flurry of scoring by Georgia Tech reduced the Eagles' lead to 6 with only 45 seconds remaining, but BC hit four free throws at the end of the game, ending the chance of a Yellow Jacket comeback.
 Georgia Tech's Tadric Jackson led all scorers with 29 points in the losing effort.

 The second game featured the 10-seed Notre Dame Fighting Irish against the 15-seed Pittsburgh Panthers.
-The game looked to be one of the biggest mismatches in the tournament, with Notre Dame likely post-season bound with a 20-win season and Pittsburgh entering the tournament having lost every conference game and sporting a woeful 8-24 record.
-Instead, the two teams played the closest game of the first round, with Notre Dame clinging to a two-point lead with less than a minute remaining; however a controversial loose-ball foul against Pitt's Marcus Carr followed by a turnover by Carr allowed Notre Dame to preserve their lead and close out the game 67-64.
+The game looked to be one of the biggest mismatches in the tournament, with Notre Dame likely post-season bound with a 20-win season and Pittsburgh entering the tournament having lost every conference game and sporting a woeful 8–24 record.
+Instead, the two teams played the closest game of the first round, with Notre Dame clinging to a two-point lead with less than a minute remaining; however a controversial loose-ball foul against Pitt's Marcus Carr followed by a turnover by Carr allowed Notre Dame to preserve their lead and close out the game 67–64.
 Carr's late game mistakes were ironic as his three-pointer was the one that cut the Notre Dame lead to two, and he scored 18 in the game, tied with Jared Wilson-Frame to lead the Panthers in scoring.
 Notre Dame's Bonzie Colson led all scorers with 19.

 The last game of the day featured the 11-seed Syracuse Orange versus the 14-seed Wake Forest Demon Deacons.
 Syracuse was playing with a short bench, as several injuries limited their ability to substitute.
 Despite leading by 19 with under eight minutes to play, the wear on Syracuse's starters showed, as they played all but the last 32 seconds of the second half, and that substitution was forced by Tyus Battle's fifth foul of the game.
-The Demon Deacons had cut the lead to six with fresher legs, but the Orange held on to win 73-64.
+The Demon Deacons had cut the lead to six with fresher legs, but the Orange held on to win 73–64.
 Wake Forest's Bryant Crawford led all scoring with 22 points.